tprabhakarreddy/terraform/Day-4-S3-DynamoDB-Creation/Readme.md

 Terraform destroys the EC2 instance and creates the S3 bucket.

 ---------------------------------------------------
-#### Please refer to anoter document "Understanding Terraform State.docX" for more details
+#### Please refer to anoter document "Understanding Terraform State File Locking.docX" for more details